 Here are this weeks historical-data-tidbits and a few recent and/or ongoing trends for your consideration that might be of interest.

-• Ohio State looks to preserve the nation's longest winning streak, currently 13 games.
+• Ohio State looks to extend the nation's longest FBS winning streak, currently 14 games.

-• Ohio State has won 62 consecutive regular-season non-conference home games against unranked opponents.
+• Ohio State is 67-1 in the last 68 regular-season non-conference home games against unranked opponents.